 We wanted to save the best for last as we know that everyone loves ice cream and frozen yogurt.
 There are many other dessert places around so we didn’t list one that you would like to know if it’s okay to eat, just leave us a comment.

-It can be difficult when your not always at the orthodontist’s office to know what foods or where to go to eat.
-But because we live locally in the area, we thought, why not just publish on the site our own local guide so that you can hear directly from an orthodontist right here in Johns Creek, rather than national articles that don’t have the luxury of giving local recommendations.
+It can be difficult when you are not always at the orthodontist’s office to know what foods or where to go to eat.
+But because we live locally in the area, we thought, why not just publish on the site our own local guide so that you can hear directly from an orthodontist right here in Johns Creek, rather than national articles that don’t have the luxury of giving local recommendations?

 We hope you enjoyed the post and if you feel like we left anything out, leave us a comment below!